CumulusNetworks/docs/content/guides/Data-Center-Interconnect-Reference-Design-Guide/Layer-2-Extensions.md

 ```
 </div>

-Verify that the host routes over the L3 VNI on `vrf RED`:
+Verify that the host routes over L3VNI on vrf RED, the route for 192.168.1.110/32 points towards remote VTEP destinations with ECMP:

 <div class=scroll>